Hines Ward is really excited, with an exclamation mark!

 As part of the multi-year agreement, Ward will be a regular contributor to the critically- acclaimed Football Night in America; serve as an analyst every Saturday on NBC’s and NBC Sports Network’s college football studio programming with Liam McHugh and Doug Flutie; and will regularly appear on NBC SportsTalk with Mike Florio and Peter King to preview and recap the week in the NFL.

 Ward, who appeared on NBC’s Super Bowl XLVI pre-game show, is a four-time Pro Bowl wide receiver and two-time Super Bowl champion.
+The Super Bowl XL MVP finished his stellar 14-year career with 1,000 catches for 12,083 yards and 83 touchdowns, all Steelers’ records.

 I’ve known Ken Harrelson for 26 years.
 Back in 1986, the Chicago Tribune dropped me without a parachute into the White Sox beat.
 I was 26-years-old and woefully inexperienced; the year before I actually covered the Illinois state high school badminton tournament.